PDBeurope/pdb-images/README.md

 These summary files contain filenames without suffixes, e.g. `1ad5_deposited_chain_front` instead of the full filename `1ad5_deposited_chain_front_image-800x800.png`.
 To get full filenames, you must combine the filenames in the `"image"` sections and the suffixes in the `"image_suffix"` section of the JSON summary file (e.g `1ad5_deposited_chain_front` + `_image-800x800.png` -> `1ad5_deposited_chain_front_image-800x800.png`).

 If the output directory contains older files from previous runs, these will also be included in the summary files (run with `--clear` to remove any older files instead).
 If you only want to update the summary files based on the current contents of the output directory without generating any new images, run with `--type` (without specifying any type).

+After creating all output files, the program will perform a self-check, i.e. it will compare the expected list of output files (based purely on API data, agnostic to the structure file) with the actual list of generated output files.
+In case that any expected file is missing, the program will print an error message, save the expected file list to `{id}_expected_files.txt`, and terminate with a non-zero exit code.
+This self-check is skipped when using `--no-api`.

 ### Generated image types